QuantumBits/HQUplink.jl/README.md

 # HQUplink.jl
-Calculate probabilities and roll dice in the Star Wars; Legion tabletop game!
+Calculate probabilities and roll dice in the Star Wars: Legion tabletop game!